-It is actually no longer a Monastery, not since 2017 when the Vatican, I assume, recalled the few monks and Father still living here.
-But it is managed by a faithful group of volunteer Oblates.
-They are all elderly……I wonder if they will be able to attract younger people to manage this special place?
-It seems a great shame to me that the monastic life is so little understood in our frenetic and materialistic world.
+The Benedictine Monastery in the small eastern Arizona town of St. David is actually no longer a Monastery, not since 2017 when the Vatican recalled the few monks and Father still living here.
+It clearly once had a good-sized population that gradually diminished.
+As I walk, I try to imagine monks here, tending to the gardens, the shrines, the retreat buildings in the rain, or in the hot summers of this part of the country.
+It is still managed by a faithful group of volunteer Oblates.
+I notice that they are all elderly……I wonder if they will be able to attract younger people in the future to manage this special place?
+It seems, as I reflect with the meditative presence of the peacocks before me, that it is a great shame that the monastic life is so little appreciated in our frenetic world.

-Except when he gets to the post office, he decides to walk on to the next Post Office, to the north, and mail it there.
-And yet, when he gets to that post office, on the outskirts of town, he still has the letter in his pocket, and he is still walking.
-And so the unplanned and unannounced and even unconscious pilgrimage of Harold Frye occurs.
+Except when he gets to the post office, he decides to walk on to the next Post Office, one at the north of town, and mail it there.
+And yet, when he gets to that post office, on the outskirts of town, he discovers that he still has the letter in his pocket, and he is still walking.
+And so, the unplanned and unannounced and even unconscious pilgrimage of Harold Frye commences.

 Perhaps I am like Harold.
 I just decided I needed to get away, from the Holidays, from Facebook, from cars, away from all the noise, and the noise incessantly sounding in my own head, right now: but I had no idea of where to go.
 None.

-But I have a car, and I packed a few things.
-All the way down 22nd street to the freeway, I still couldn’t decide where I was going…..west, to Phoenix, maybe Sedona?
+But I have a car, and a credit card.
+All the way down 22nd street to the freeway, I still couldn’t decide where I was going…. west, to Phoenix, maybe Sedona?
 A long way, and Sedona is expensive.
 Or south, to Patagonia?
-Head to New Mexico, the solace of those wide open spaces….. even though it is an even longer way than Sedona?
+Head to New Mexico, the solace of those wide-open mystical spaces…. even though it is an even longer way than Sedona?
 It was only when I got to the freeway underpass that I pulled into the left lane for route 19, heading in the direction of Patagonia, which at least had a bird sanctuary and a coffee shop.
 I’d see what happened from there.

-As I drove I felt better.
+As I drove, I felt better.
 I turned my phone off.
-In Patagonia I had a coffee, discovered that the only hotel was ridiculously expensive, then thought what the heck, I’ll head to New Mexico, why not.
+In Patagonia I had a coffee, discovered that the only hotel (cleverly cowboy vintage) was ridiculously expensive, then thought what the heck, I’ll head to New Mexico, why not.
 The mood I’m in I could drive all night anyway.
-The road from Patagonia to I-10 is scenic, with a snow covered mountain range in the distance.
+The road from Patagonia to I-10 is scenic, with a snow-covered mountain range in the distance.
 In Saint David, a little town on the way to Benson, I remembered there was a Benedictine Monastery.
 Always curious about it, I stopped, inquired about retreats, and here I am.
 Ask and ye shall receive, truly.

-I am glad no one notices my inner landscape of late, as I do my duty and nod pleasantly.
+I have to work and know few who can afford not to these days.
+I am glad sometimes that no one much notices me, or my current inner landscape.
 To me, of late, everything sounds like “yap yap yap”.
-There.
-I said it, at least to myself.
-It is like endlessly being barked at by a chihuahua.
-Our world - like an entire fleet of chihuahuas.
-Everyday, a litany of inconsequential complaint, vented commentary, monologue for the sake of monologue, appeals for money, offers for deals, electronic voices, irritated drivers……exhausting.
-And, as I am an empath, all the human pain in there too, all the human pain I can’t help, increasingly am too frayed to hear.
+Sometimes I feel like contemporary life is a bit like being endlessly barked at by a chihuahua.
+Our modern world - an entire fleet of chihuahuas.
+A demanding litany of inconsequential complaint, vented commentary, monologue for the sake of attention, appeals for money, offers for deals, electronic voices, irritated drivers……exhausting.
+And, as I am an empath, all the human pain in there too, all the loneliness and fear and despair and grief and human pain I can’t help, and increasingly feel too frayed to listen to.